-In this Q&A, our expert Dietitian, Kaye Dennison (NZRD) shares insights around energy and tips for how older people can get more of it.
+In this Q&A, our expert dietitian, Kaye Dennison (NZRD) shares insights around energy and tips for how older people can get more of it.

 Older people’s energy needs vary on an individual basis depending on their gender, weight, physical activity level (PAL), metabolic needs.
-In general, energy needs decrease with ageing following a reduction in basal metabolic rate due to decreased muscle mass.
+In general, energy needs decrease with age following a reduction in basal metabolic rate due to decreased muscle mass.
 In particular, chronic disease or inflammatory conditions, require increased energy.
 However, some older people with energy demanding medical problems will require more energy, such as people with chronic respiratory and wound healing requirements.

 What is energy and where can we get it from?

 Energy is not a nutrient but is a fuel source found in macronutrients such as carbohydrates, proteins and fats which the body is able to break down.